pericles-tpt/seye_rs/README.md

 The size of the initial scan is 169.7MB, a subsequent diff with one item added is 482B

 #### Find (ran hyperfine with warmup=250)
 The `find` command is still a WIP and doesn't have as many options for configuration as the competing [`fd`](https://github.com/sharkdp/fd) tool (also written in Rust), it's currently configured to match the behaviour of `fd`'s defaults as closely as possible.
-Despite that, the `find` command returns 6 more results than `fd`, so I need to refine it a bit more.
-The benchmark scores for `find` vs `fd` are, find:
+My `find` command is usually about ~2.5% faster, with 5 - 10% lower CPU uage, here is some benchmark data where `find` and `fd` produce the same output.

+find:
 ```
 Benchmark 1: sudo ./target/release/seye_rs find -t 168 -tdl 6144 Document /run/media/pt/gen4_test/pt > b.txt
   Time (mean ± σ):      73.6 ms ±   5.1 ms    [User: 4.7 ms, System: 4.5 ms]